 - 1 medium onion

-- a chunk of butter (about 2 tablespoons)
+- 2 tablespoons of butter about 2 tablespoons

 - salt & pepper